What’s the difference between overprocessed and over-curled lashes?

 - Lashes have different growth directions.
 Often, lashes in the outer corner grow more downwards than lashes in the inner corner, so they don’t lift as well.
 To overcome this problem, use Easy Lift ONLY in the outer corner.

 - Silicone shield placement.
 If the silicone is placed further from the lash line on one eye, this eye will get a weaker lift.
-Make sure to check the distance before pulling lashes onto the shield and adjust the silicone if necessary.
+Check the distance before pulling lashes onto the shield and adjust the silicone if necessary.

 - Lashes on one eye are longer than on the other.
-To overcome this, use a larger shield on the eye that has longer lashes.
+To overcome this, use a larger shield on the eye with longer lashes.

-When customers have very downward growing lashes, it’s helpful to lift them before applying extensions.
-Also, if they have very curly lashes, it’s helpful to straighten them (reverse Lash Lift) before applying extensions to make application easier and to extend retention.
+When customers have very downward-growing lashes, lifting them before applying extensions is helpful.
+Also, if they have very curly lashes, it’s beneficial to straighten them (reverse lash lift) before applying extensions to make the application more accessible and to extend retention.

 When you finish the lifting treatment, it’s typically required to leave at least a 24-hour gap before applying extensions to let the cuticles fully close.
-When lash cuticles fully close and pH is neutralized after lash lamination, lashes are no longer sensitive to the outside environment.
+This is because when eyelash cuticles fully close and pH is neutralized after lash lamination, lashes are no longer sensitive to the outside environment.

 When you finish the lifting treatment with Shine Repair, extensions may be applied immediately after lifting them:

-- Perform Lash Lift the same way you normally would but choose only between the largest curls for silicone shields.
+- Perform lash lift as you usually would but choose only between the largest curls for silicone shields.
 The smaller curls like S or M can create an L-shaped lift, making it challenging to apply extensions.
 Larger curls like M2 and L create a soft round curl that makes it easy to apply extensions.

 - Make sure to finish the treatment with Shine Repair.

-- Wash lashes with alkaline Clean 11 foam to start opening cuticles again.
+- Wash lashes with an alkaline lash foam to start opening cuticles again.

-- Prime lashes with Adhesive Superdry to gently fully open cuticles again without dehydrating natural lashes.
+- Prime lashes with Superdry to gently fully open cuticles again without dehydrating natural lashes.

-Lash Lift may and can be performed on all lashes, regardless of their length or strength.
-You can always recommend a serum after the treatment to your client to grow lashes longer or Brow Filler to strengthen lashes and help grow new lashes.
+Lash lift may and can be performed on all lashes, regardless of length or strength.
+In addition, you can always recommend a serum or a lash food after the treatment to help your client keep their lashes nourished.

-Allergy is always a possibility because people can be allergic to anything except for water and oxygen.
-The risk is minimized though, because Lash Lift products do not come into contact with skin during the treatment (except for the glue and the silicone shield).
+Allergy is always possible because people can be allergic to anything except water and oxygen.
+The risk is minimized, though, because lash lift products do not come into contact with the skin during the treatment (except for the glue and the silicone shield).

-The glue is water-soluble, nothing like a potent allergen like cyanoacrylate used for eyelash extensions.
-This means that individuals who are allergic to lash extensions can still try Lash Lifting.
-In fact, it’s a great idea to recommend lash lamination to customers who have had to give up eyelash extensions due to becoming allergic to the glue.
+The glue is water-soluble, unlike a potent allergen like cyanoacrylate used for eyelash extensions.
+This means that individuals allergic to lash extensions can still try lash lifting.
+It’s a great idea to recommend lash lamination to customers who have had to give up eyelash extensions due to becoming allergic to the glue.

-Do ask your customers about peroxide allergy before Lash Lifting because fixing lotion contains peroxide.
-Peroxide is used for tinting too, so women are usually aware of their allergy if they’ve had their lashes tinted before.
-This allergy is not common, but it’s always a good idea to double-check.
+Before lash lifting, ask your customers about peroxide allergy because fixing lotion contains peroxide.
+Peroxide is used for tinting, too, so women are usually aware of their allergy if they’ve had their lashes tinted before.
+This allergy is uncommon, but double-checking is always a good idea.

-Can a lash serum be used after Lash Lift?
+Can a lash serum be used after a lash lift?

-Yes, as soon as lash cuticles are fully closed after the treatment, your customers can use a serum.
+Yes, your customers can use a serum as soon as lash cuticles are fully closed after the treatment.
 If you finish lamination with Shine Repair, your customers can apply serum immediately.
 If you don’t use Shine Repair, they should wait 24 hours before using serums.

-How should silicone shields be disinfected after the treatment?
+How do you disinfect silicone shields after the treatment?

-Immediately after the treatment, place the silicone shields in soapy water to soak to loosen the glue and lash tint; then rinse the shields and place them in the disinfection bath.
+Immediately after the treatment, soak the silicone shields in soapy water to loosen the glue and the lash tint; then rinse the shields and place them in the disinfection bath.
 After disinfecting, rinse the shields again with running water.
-You may use shields no more than four times; then, you must discard them.
+You may use shields up to four times; then, you must discard them.